-Before the date of application for renewal (according to the renewal regulation), the applicant submit a formal application for renewal and should include:
+Within 3 months after the date of application of the approval of the active substance in question (DoA according to the renewal regulation), the applicant shall submit a formal application for renewal and that application should include:

-- Cover letter - List of CAT 4 studies to be submitted with the full dossier - o Indication of the time when the Cat.
-4 studies will be finalised - Indication of when the full dossier will be submitted (no later than 3 months after the final CAT 4 study is finalised)
+- o Cover letter - List of CAT 4 studies to be submitted with the full dossier - Indication of the time when the Cat.
+4 studies will be finalised

 The ZRMS notify the applicant for the receipt of the application and an agreement on the date for the submission of a complete dossier for renewal.
-The full dossier (as requested in 3.6.1) shall be submitted 3 months after CAT 4 data is finalised, at the latest.
+The dRR and full dossier (as requested in 3.6.1) shall be submitted 3 months after CAT 4 data is finalised, at the latest.